 1. Cool, Wet Compress

 A cool, wet compress can help relieve itching for those who suffer from eczema.
-If the eczema has evolved into blisters, be sure to skip this step.
+While this won’t reverse eczema, relieving the itching will keep you from scratching.
+This is an important step to keep inflammation down.
+However, if the eczema has evolved into blisters, be sure to skip this step.
 A wet compress can increase the risk of infection when blisters are present.

 Dry skin is seen as both a cause and a symptom of eczema.
 Be sure to moisturize affected areas at least twice a day.
-Coconut oil is an antibacterial and anti-fungal that can help provide soothing relief.
+Coconut oil is antibacterial and anti-fungal that can help provide soothing relief.
+The itchy skin usually comes before the rash, so moisturizing can keep eczema at bay.

 3. Light Therapy

-The National Eczema Association recommends phototherapy to help calm inflammation, reduce itching and increase Vitamin D production.
+The National Eczema Association recommends phototherapy to help calm inflammation, reduce itching, and increase Vitamin D production.
 Phototherapy can also help fight bacteria on the skin.
-Add 10-15 minutes per day of sun exposure during an eczema flare to help speed healing.
+Also, add 10-15 minutes per day of sun exposure during an eczema flare to help speed healing.

 4. Dead Sea Salt Baths

-Taking a bath with salt from the Dead Sea has been shown to improve skin hydration, reduce inflammation and relieve redness.
+Taking a bath with salt from the Dead Sea has been shown to improve skin hydration, reduce inflammation, and relieve redness.
 Make sure the bath water is warm, but not hot.
 Gently pat the skin with a soft towel instead of rubbing.
+Epsom salt baths, high in magnesium, may also help reverse eczema.

 5. Licorice Extract